SAT 2022-2023 Test Dates and Guide

 “When should I take the SAT?”

-If you’re a senior, aim to take the August 27th, October 1st, or November 5th SAT and then be done with testing.
-Many colleges will have cutoffs for how late you can take the SAT, so you’ll want to check your colleges’ admissions websites to see if you can send in the score from the December 3rd test.
+If you’re a senior, aim to take the August 23rd, September 13th, October 4th, or November 8th SAT and then be done with testing.
+Many colleges will have cutoffs for how late you can take the SAT, so you’ll want to check your colleges’ admissions websites to see if you can send in the score from the December 6th test if needed.

 If you’re a sophomore or younger, you don’t need to take any of these tests!
 The best thing you can do right now is follow us on social media (TikTok, Instagram, or YouTube) or use one of our Courses to CRUSH your current math/English class.
 Every course is taught through sketch comedy videos!
 We have every math class from Pre-Algebra to Precalculus.
 Finally, make sure you are reading as much as you can: newspapers, Wikipedia articles, the backs of cereal boxes, whatever.
 Read!